Hackkzy/restrict-country/readme.txt

 == Installation ==
 1. Upload "restrict-country" to the "/wp-content/plugins/" directory usong FTP or upload plugin zip using upload button.
 2. Activate the plugin through the "Plugins" menu in WordPress.

+== Screenshots ==
+1. Option to set Country which you want to restrict screenshot-1.png.
+2. Selected Country will be Restricted screenshot-2.png.

 == Changelog ==
 = 1.0.0 =